NIF-au/cma/README.md

 # Contrast Matching Algorithm (CMA)

 This algorithm takes two MRI models of different contrast as input, matches the contrast of one model to that of the other, and returns a contrast-matched model.
 The algorithm thereby enables non-linear coregistration using cross correlation of multi-modal minimum deformation averaged MRI models.
-See abstract???

 For the algorithm to be successful, the two models must initially be roughly aligned.

 The algorithm can be briefly be described as a 7-step procedure:

 1) A mask, generated using BET2, is applied to both models

 2) The model with the contrast, to which the other model is matched to, is blurred

 3) Both models are preprocessed in preparation for the core function

 4) Core function is executed:
   4.1) The core funtion is an intensity value lookup between the two models, and it is based on voxel location and majority decision

 5) A spline function, that describes the voxel intensity relation between the two models, is determined

 6) A lookup table is generated on the basis of the spline function

 7) One of the models is converted using minclookup and the generated lookup table

 The algorithm is implemented as a script in Jupyter Notebook.